 Forms are rigorously checked by the administration team to ensure all data is appropriate and that the consent and medicals are properly signed and dated.
 Forms that are incorrect are fixed up prior to the student attending.

-In the case of a student arriving unannounced, the school will be contacted and they will have to get a signed consent and medical form filled out and faxed or scanned ASAP.
+In the case of a student arriving unannounced, the school will be contacted and they will have to get a signed consent and acceptance and medical form filled out and faxed or scanned ASAP.
 If no are forthcoming then arrangements are made for the student to return home.

 Student Code of Cooperation